 Yes.
 It is a separate and unrelated crime.

 After a fatal car accident, the least serious crime the driver can face is vehicular manslaughter.
-The most serious is vehicular homicide.
+The most serious is a vehicular homicide charge.

 In California?
-Go to our page on vehicular manslaughter (92(c) PC).
+Go to our page on Penal Code 92(c) PC).

 - NRS 484B.657; Cornella v.
 Churchill Cnty., 377 P.3d 97, 132 Nev.
 Adv.
 Rep. 58, (2016).